 How the VA Classifies Personal Trauma

-Personal trauma for the purposes of VA disability claims refers to stressor events involving harm perpetrated by a person who is not considered part of an enemy force.
+Personal trauma for the purposes of VA MST claims refers to stressor events involving harm perpetrated by a person who is not considered part of an enemy force.
 This can include assault, battery, domestic violence, robbery, mugging, stalking, harassment, etc. Military sexual trauma (MST) is a subset of personal trauma and refers to sexual harassment, sexual assault, or rape that occurs in a military setting.

 VA Requires Credible Evidence

 In order for the VA to consider a claim for service-connection for PTSD due to personal trauma, there must be credible evidence to support the veteran’s assertion that the stressful event occurred.
 This, however, does not mean that the veteran must be able to supply actual proof that the incident occurred.
 This just means that there needs to be at least a proximate balance of positive and negative evidence that the event occurred.

 Note: Personal trauma cases are a rare exception to the active/inactive duty rule.
 The VA has allowed that veterans whose stressor occurred during inactive duty for training are eligible to service connection in the same manner as those whose stressor occurred during active duty or active duty for training.

 What qualifies as “credible evidence”?

 In many cases of personal trauma, especially in MST cases, there are often coinciding factors which prevent the veteran from being able or willing to report a personal trauma incident.
 Therefore many incidents of personal trauma are not officially reported, and the victims of personal trauma may find it difficult to produce evidence to support the occurrence of the stressor.